 If you do not have a perforated eardrum or a tube in your eardrum placed by a doctor in the past, you can make your own eardrops using rubbing alcohol or a mixture of half alcohol and half vinegar.
 These eardrops will evaporate excess water and keep your ears dry.

 For more severe infections, your doctor may prescribe antibiotics to be applied directly to the ear.
-If the ear canal is swollen shut, a sponge or wick may be placed in the canal so the antibiotic drops will enter the swollen canal more effectively.
+If the ear canal is swollen shut, your doctor may place a sponge or wick in the canal so the antibiotic drops will enter the swollen canal more effectively.
 Pain medication may also be prescribed.
 If you have tubes in your eardrum, a non-ototoxic (do not damage your hearing) topical treatment should be used.
 Topical antibiotics are effective for infection limited to the ear canal.
 Oral antibiotics may also be prescribed if the infection goes beyond the skin of the ear canal.

 Follow-up appointments are very important to monitor your condition, to clean the ear again, and to replace the ear wick as needed.
 Your ENT specialist has specific equipment and expertise to effectively clean the ear canal and treat swimmer’s ear.
 With proper treatment, most infections should clear up in seven to 10 days.